 The quality of what they were tuning into was guilty-pleasure trash at best.
-History’s already not looking too kindly on shows like The Hills, My Super Sweet 16, and Laguna Beach: The Real Orange County.
+History’s already not looking too kindly on shows like The Hills, My Super Sweet 16, Laguna Beach: The Real Orange County, The Real World, and Making the Band.
 Still, the shows at the time caught the kind of zeitgeist that TRL no longer could thanks to their deeper exposé at people living lifestyles many young viewers fantasized about.

 One of TRL’s strengths was the waiting game.
 In its heyday, if you wanted to watch a video, you had to take the time to tune into the program to do so.
+The only other choice was to pop in a VHS tape and record the ones you wanted to rewatch.
 Then the Internet happened.

 Visually speaking, the biggest online gut punch delivered to TRL was YouTube, which of course made it possible for fans to check out a video of their favorite bands and artists with a single click.
 Sure, they may have had to sit through an embedded ad for laundry detergent for 15 seconds, but that seemed a small price to pay in relation to the medium’s relative immediacy.

 The backbone of TRL’s existence was compromised.
 They simply couldn’t keep up with this new outlet – particularly since they couldn’t be bothered to show the full video in the first place.